Mythra/sash/sash-libs/README.md

 The libraries themselves are listed below.

+## Sash-Err-Stack ##

+`sash-err-stack` is a library for controlling `set -e` state.
+Unfortunately if you're a library like sash, you can't just: `set -e`, since that causes problems for other scripts around you.
+However, you still want the benefits `set -e` provides in order to ensure your script doesn't keep running.
+This is where `sash-err-stack` fits in.

+Dependencies: None

 ## Sash-Parse ##

 `sash-parse` is a library built for parsing arguments using nothing but bash,